 Check the URL

 URL determines where you are headed.
 Most people don’t bother to look at the URL and visit the website.
+If you ask me, I always check the URL texts to make sure the website I am going to visit is legitimate, and I have been doing this for years.

 -